AndersDeath/diary2/000-current.md

 # 26 Januar - Fritag - Berlin - 493 Tag der Einwanderung

 The day was fully in programming.
 I was working for XU and that's it.
 In the evening we went for having a dinner in Turkish place that we really like to visit.
 Besides that nothing happened.
 In the evening I finally found a tail of mostmag.ru.
+I made a request